sovsay11/TriangleApplication/README.md

 ## Usage
-This app was created to showcase various features of WPF applications for a test project.
+This application was primarily created to showcase various features of WPF applications for a test project.
+The application can be used to validate side values of a triangle to see if they form a valid triangle.
+Triangle type and degree values should also be returned if possible.

 Image of the UI:
 <p align="center">